What Are You Telling Yourself After the Affair Has Ended?

 And are those fins you just saw circling the boat, or is it your imagination?

 Before you start paddling aimlessly toward a dark, unknown destination, you have a big question to answer: Should you stay or should you go?
+How do you begin to process that question?

 And it may be overlapping grief for two relationships.